Cheerful LED lighting uses less power and saves money.

 Use this worksheet to calculate how much money and carbon pollution you could save by switching from incandescent or CFL bulbs to LED bulbs.

-All fluorescent light bulbs contain Mercury, a potent neurotoxin.
+All fluorescent light bulbs and tube lamps contain Mercury -- a potent neurotoxin -- even the tube lamps with green end caps.
 Please dispose of spent fluorescent lamps properly.
 Visit HazBin for more info.
-Some Home Depots stores also accept spent lamps for proper disposal..
+Some Home Depot and Batteries Plus stores also accept spent lamps for proper disposal..